DimensionDev/Maskbook/docs/plugin-development-quickstart.md

 ### 4.2 Rent an ENS on application board

 ENS domain is not permanent, we need to rent a ENS domain that is not registered by others.
-Since we need to change data in blockchain, we need to call payable function of smart contract.
-For completing rent an ENS domain, we need to commit and register.
+Since data on blockchain is changed, we need to call payable function of smart contract.
+For completing renting an ENS domain, we take two steps to commit and register.

 ```JavaScript
 import { useContract,useAccount } from '@masknet/web3-shared-evm'